, Ronny Sen

 , Soghra Khurasani31 January - 03 February, 2019

 The intention of this year’s booth at India Art Fair is to showcase more of the artists represented by TARQ, highlighting each practice that focuses on a range of issues, including materiality, nature, memory and the archive.
-The six artists proposed here work across a multitude of mediums, including photography, sculpture, printmaking, and painting to best convey their preoccupations.
-Whether you look at Aaditi Joshi’s works in plastic, or Saju Kunhan’s large scale wooden relief works, each one is engaged with contemporary issues from waste to migration, while the works of Ronny Sen, Sameer Kulavoor and Soghra Khurasani examine through fact and emotion, the beauty and violence of the landscapes that exist around us – both urban and rural.
+The seven artists proposed here work across a multitude of mediums, including photography, sculpture, printmaking, and painting to best convey their preoccupations.
+Whether you look at Aaditi Joshi’s works in plastic, or Saju Kunhan’s large scale wooden relief works, each one is engaged with contemporary issues from waste to migration, while the works of Ronny Sen, Sameer Kulavoor, Soghra Khurasani and Muzzumil Ruheel examine through fact and emotion, the beauty and violence of the landscapes, mundane narratives and conversations that exist around us – both in urban and rural setting.

 Aaditi Joshi holds a Diploma in drawing & painting from L.S.
 Raheja School of Art, Mumbai.
 Her last solo show, New Works was held at Gallery Maskara, Mumbai, India, 2011-12.
 Her other solo shows include Recent works, Museum Gallery, Mumbai, India, 2007 and Zero Opacity, Jehangir Art Gallery in Mumbai in 2005 Joshi has participated in several group shows, some of which include Waste Land, curated by Birgid Uccia, TARQ, Mumbai, India, 2018; Megacities Asia, curated by Al Miner and Laura Weinstein, Museum of Fine Arts, (MFA) Boston, USA, 2016; (M)other India, Galerie du Jour – Agnès B., Paris, France, 2011; India Art Summit, presented by Gallery Maskara, New Delhi, India, 2011; Moonwalk , Gallery Maskara, Mumbai, India, 2009; Video Wednesday, curated by Dr. Arshiya Lokhandwala, Gallery Espace, New Delhi, 2009; Present-future, curated by Dr. Sarayu Doshi, NGMA, Mumbai, 2005; Monsoon Show, Jehangir Art Gallery, Mumbai, 2001; Art Access Week, Birla Academy of Arts & Culture, Mumbai, 2000.
 She has also participated in group exhibitions at the AD Design Show, Mumbai, 2018, presented by TARQ; India Art Fair, New Delhi, 2011; VIP Art Fair (online); Mumbai Gallery Weekend and Hotspot, 2012; SH Contemporary, Shanghai, China (In collaboration with Arthub Asia and the Creative India Foundation), 2012.
 Aaditi was one of 20 artists shortlisted for the ŠKODA Prize 2012 and was awarded with a Fellowship for the Lucas Artists Residency Program 2012-14 at the Montalvo Art Center, CA, USA.
 In 2013, she was part of the UN POPOLO SENZA MEMORIA è UN POPOLO SENZA FUTURO (people without memory is a people without future), curated by Sumesh Sharma and Serena Trinchero, MK Search Art (MKSA) residency project ‘Contemporary Renaissance’, Indian-Italian cultural exchange program, Casa Masaccio, San Giovanni Valdarno, Tuscany, Italy.
 The artist lives and works in Mumbai, India.